CoderDojo/cp-zen-frontend/README.md

 ```

 ## wdio tests
+The selenium-based wdio tests are legacy tests, waiting to be migrated to cypress.
+They are not actively maintained and are there only for reference until migrated.
-The selenium-based wdio tests will run along with the unit tests when you run
+To run the tests
 ```
-docker-compose run --rm test
+docker-compose run --rm test e2e-with-mocks
 ```